 The Directory is edited by Paul Robbins, a longtime environmental activist residing in Austin.
-He wrote about 60% of the issue, with government agencies and non-profit organizations producing sections relevant to their programs.
+He wrote about 90% of the issue, with government agencies and non-profit organizations sometimes producing pages relevant to their programs.
 These agencies and organizations received this space at greatly reduced cost.

 Businesses in subjects that the book discusses and local environmental groups are given free listings.
 However, the book is supported through advertising and contributions from individuals and environmental groups.